President Trump: We can help make America a manufacturing super power. Learn more

 Frequently Asked Questions

 Four mega-railroads now control over 90% of U.S. rail traffic.
-A transcontinental merger would all but erase rail-to-rail competition, leaving farmers, manufacturers, and energy producers with even fewer choices.
+A transcontinental merger would all but erase rail-to-rail competition, leaving farmers, manufacturers, and energy producers with even fewer choices and at the mercy of monopoly power.

 The stakes are especially high for chemical producers, who are among the largest customers of freight rail by both volume and revenue.
 Reliable, competitive rail service is critical not just for our industry, but for the entire U.S. economy.